colemanbroad/progen/dagc.typ

 This graph is bipartite in $F$ and $T$, i.e. fragment nodes only point to type nodes, and type nodes only point to fragments.

+= Dataflow

+Let's try to make dataflows and see how easy it is.
+We're going to just make an index type $->$ catalog.